delos001/DS_Recipes/RegressionLogistic/README.md

 #### Binomial distribution concerns replication of Bernoulli sequence of trials
 - Bernoulli trials only have 2 outcomes:
-- 0 if unsuccessful
-- 1 if sucessful
+- 0 if unsuccessful, 1 if sucessful
 - Binomial distribution Is concerned with how many successes in n trials
 - Probabilities must add up to 1